Albanian mafia: Italy

 In July 2025, the Prosecutor’s Office of Verona, together with SPAK (the Albanian Special Anti-Corruption and Organized Crime Prosecutor’s Office) and the Guardia di Finanza, carried out an investigation targeting the Albanian mafia involved in international cocaine trafficking.
 The group reinvested drug trafficking proceeds in real estate in the province of Verona, including a building in Nogarole Rocca with 30 rental units and another property valued at over 4 million euros.
 A preventive seizure was ordered on financial assets, company shares, and real estate linked to money laundering.
 Investigations revealed a Verona-based real estate company receiving large, unusual bank transfers from Albania, connected to two brothers leading the clan, one an international fugitive, the other imprisoned in Belgium for a murder linked to drug trafficking disputes.
 Italian accomplices, allegedly on the clan’s payroll, were also investigated.
 The operation involved joint efforts between Italian authorities and SPAK, with financial and telecommunications surveillance confirming complex money laundering activities, including the use of an Albanian fruit and vegetable company to conceal illicit funds.

+In February 2026, the Italian police launched the “Operazione Ura”, which uncovered connections between the Albanian mafia and the Parisi-Palermiti clan active in Bari.
+The investigation focused on large quantities of heroin and cocaine moved since 2016 between the Balkans, Northern Europe, South America, and the region of Apulia.
+Investigators reconstructed what was described as a “communion of interests” between the Albanian mafia, responsible at a transnational level for the commercialization and transfer of narcotics, and the Parisi-Palermiti clan.
+According to the investigation, members of the Parisi-Palermiti were responsible for the cutting and packaging of the drugs into blocks, which were then sold wholesale to other criminal organizations in the cities of Bari, Brindisi, and Lecce interested in receiving high-quality heroin and cocaine originating respectively from Turkey and South America.

+According to a report presented in April 2026, the VI regional anti-mafia commission highlights the growing role and increasing autonomy of the Albanian mafia in the region of Liguria, in Northwest Italy.
+The analysis indicates that this criminal presence has evolved from carrying out subordinate tasks to establishing a more significant and consistent role, particularly in the logistical aspects of drug trafficking.
+Specifically, these groups are involved in the retrieval, storage, and distribution of narcotics, operating in connection with the strategic use of Ligurian ports.
+The report further notes that this development reflects a now “equal collaboration” with the still-dominant 'Ndrangheta, marking a shift in the balance of organized crime in the region.